-If not specifically assigned by the Business Agent, the steward shall normally be the most senior member on the call who is not a Department Head.
-In cases where only Department Heads are working, it shall be the most senior member.
+If not specifically assigned by the Business Agent, the steward shall normally be the most senior member on the call who is not a seasonal staff member.
+In cases where only seasonal staff are working, it shall be the most senior member willing.